baky2708/dotfiles/README.md

 - **swapkeys** -- Xorg configs to change CapsLock to Contral L

 - **xorg.conf.d** -- Touchpad configs to enable tapclick and inverted scroll

+## Wallpapers

+The folder 'wallpapers' is the all images I use in my computer as wallpapers

+## Others

+These are the files I don't know what to do...